ZuinigeRijder/hyundai_kia_connect_monitor/README.md

     beautifulsoup4     4.11.1
     pytz               2022.2.1
     requests           2.28.1

+In hyundai_kia_connect_monitor also geopy packages is used, so also install this package:
+    geopy  2.2.0

 If everything works, it's a matter of regularly collecting the information, for example by running the "python monitor.py" command once an hour.
 A server is of course best, I use a Raspberry Pi, but it can also regularly be done on a Windows 10 or Mac computer, provided the computer is on.